dwhieb/Nisinoon/README.md

 ## Data

 The `data/` folder contains all the scripts needed for fetching and transforming the project data for use in the website database.

-Since the data for the project is no longer updated regularly, retrieving the data is no longer done automatically during the build process.
-If needed, run the scripts locally instead (from the `bin/` folder).

 In order to access files from the Nisinoon project using the Google Drive API, the email address of the Google APIs project needs to be given access to those files.